Childhood Lead Poisoning Prevention Program

 - Lead-based paint on older homes, buildings, furniture, and fixtures built before1978

-- Home Remedies also known as Traditional/Folk/Ayurvedic Medicine and cosmetics can contain lead.
+- Home Remedies also known as Traditional/Folk/Ayurvedic Medicine, candy and spices have been found to contain lead.
 Some examples include: Surma, Kohl, Alkohl, Azarcon, Greta, Ghasard, Kandu, Lozeena, Pay-loo-ah, Sindoor, and Daw-Tway.

 - Handmade or imported pottery and tableware with leaded paint or glaze.
 Terra cotta pots, highly decorative, imported low cost dishware, and antique tableware have been found to contain lead.